The initial vision of a constructed space can be maintained as it evolves if the original creators remain involved to help steer changes.

 At the end of August 2016, the group of stewards convened in Chicago, and each participant was given a map of the garden and a clipboard for a walking meeting to evaluate all areas of the Garden.

-Leading the conversation were Laura Ekasetya, Lurie Garden’s head horticulturalist, and Scott Stewart, then Lurie Garden director.
+Leading the conversation were Laura Ekasetya, Lurie Garden’s former head horticulturalist, and Scott Stewart, former Lurie Garden director and current Millennium Park Foundation executive director.
 Also participating was landscape architect Shannon Nichol of GGN and plantsman Piet Oudolf who were both a part of the original design team.
 These individuals bring specialized knowledge and fresh eyes, and they retain clear knowledge of the initial spirit that drove the building of Lurie Garden.

 The group’s trajectory through the garden was led by Laura, who brought six years of experience and responsibility of being in the garden daily, interacting with plants and visitors, and maintaining the look of the garden beds.
 Notable lessons, issues, and points of interests were covered.
 Problems, successes, changes in the garden, changes in visitor behavior, etc. are shared and discussed.